JupyterHub¶

 Jupyter Notebooks in General¶

 In JupyterHub, you can create scripts in notebooks.
 Notebooks are programs which are split into multiple logical code blocks.
 Each block can be executed individually.
 In between those code blocks, you can insert text blocks for documentation.
 Each notebook is paired with a kernel running the code.
-We currently offer one for Python, C++, MATLAB and R.

 Version Control of Jupyter Notebooks with Git¶